jarvisteach/appJar/.github/ISSUE_TEMPLATE.md

 ## Sample code, demonstrating the issue
 ---
-Replace this with a cut-down version of code, that demonstartes the issue.
+Replace this with a cut-down version of code, that demonstrates the issue.

 ## What steps are needed to reproduce the bug
 ---